ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 #### 2.1.2.
 External libraries

 + The migration toolkit uses the Siteminder Java AgentAPI and the DMS API.
-Download the SDK from your Siteminder support page, or get the required jar files from your existing Siteminder Web Agent installation.
+Download the SDK from your Siteminder support page, or get the required .jar files from your existing Siteminder Web Agent installation.
 The migration toolkit requires the following jar files:
     + smagentapi.jar
     + smjavasdk2.jar
     + smcrypto.jar